acts-project/acts/docs/howto/run_ckf_tracking.rst

        --digi-config-file <source>/Examples/Algorithms/Digitization/share/default-smearing-config-generic.json \
        --geo-selection-config-file <source>/Examples/Algorithms/TrackFinding/share/geoSelection-genericDetector.json

-In default, the starting track parameters estimated from reconstructed seeds by the seeding algorithm is used to steer the CKF.
+In default, the starting track parameters estimated from reconstructed seeds by the seeding algorithm are used to steer the CKF.
 Alternative options are using properly smeared track parameters of truth particles and using track parameters estimated from truth tracks, which can be configured by the options ``--ckf-truth-smeared-seeds`` and ``--ckf-truth-estimated-seeds``, respectively.

 The magnetic field setup should be consistent between simulation and CKF tracking.